 Five freestanding granite sculptures weighing a total of 540 tons enhances the environmental landscape along Johnson Creek in Arlington’s Entertainment District.
-The district is home to the Globe Life Park in Arlington, Six Flags Over Texas, Hurricane Harbor, U.S. Bowling Congress, Arlington Convention Center and AT&T Stadium.
+The district is home to the Globe Life Field in Arlington, Six Flags Over Texas, Hurricane Harbor, U.S. Bowling Congress, Arlington Convention Center and AT&T Stadium.

 Norm Hines was a professor of art at Pomona College in Claremont, Calif., in 1984 when he was commissioned by Jane Mathes Kelton to create the environmental work of art that came to be known as Caelum Moor.
 Kelton was a resident of Arlington and the CEO of the Kelton Mathes Development Corporation.